toraritte/knowledge-gaps/nix/expressions-vs-derivations-vs-closures.md

     (function)       (args)
 ```

-Derivations can be _built_, that is, the encoded
+Derivations can be _built_ into components, that is, the encoded
 function with its arguments is evaluated.

 -------